Iancheung228/Iancheung228.github.io/_posts/2024-04-01-Batchnorm.md

 Recall that ICS is the issue where the input distribution to a layer changes drastically between consecutive epochs.
 In theory, to resolve ICS, we would apply BN layer **right before** feeding the input to the next layer.
 This is **not** the case in practice, where the BN is actually placed before the activation layer, which is then fed as input to the next layer.
 This means we are **not guaranteed** that the input distribution after the activation layer is still non-zero mean and unit variance.

 ---
->

 ## Third benefit: Smoothening the loss landscape in 2 manifestations (2019 paper)
 The 2019 paper proposes a new perspective and argues that BN's main benefit is in reparameterizing the underlying optimization problem and smoothening the loss landscape.
 This benefit comes largely in 2 manifestations and heavily utilizes the concept of Liptschitzness.
+In this post, I will only give the definition and the visual intuition as I also did not have the patience to understand the proofs in the paper.

 ### First manifestation: Improves Lipschitzness of loss function
 **Def:**